midl-xyz/midl-js/apps/docs/root/hooks/useFeeRate.md

 # useFeeRate

-Gets the current fee rate
+Gets the current fee rate for Bitcoin transactions.

 ## Import